MTB Trail Map Serre Chevalier — Overview of Trails & Sectors

 Where can I get an MTB trail map for Serre Chevalier?

-Trail maps are available free from rental shops, the tourist office in Briançon and Chantemerle, and at the gondola base.
-A digital version is available on the Serre Chevalier tourism website.
-Pick one up before you head out — the network is large and some areas have limited phone signal.
+Free from rental shops, the tourist office in Briançon and Chantemerle, and at the gondola base.
+A digital version is on the Serre Chevalier tourism website.
+Pick one up before heading out — the network is large and phone signal is limited in some areas.

 How many MTB trails does Serre Chevalier have?

-The marked network covers over 300km of trails across all difficulty levels.
-The bike park sector at Chantemerle has 25+ dedicated descents.
-Outside the park, the trail network extends across the full valley and into the surrounding national park.
+Over 300km of marked trails across all difficulty levels.
+The bike park at Chantemerle has 25 dedicated descents.
+Beyond the park, the trail network extends across the full valley and into the Écrins National Park.

-Generally yes.
-The main valley trails and bike park runs are maintained by the resort.
-The high-alpine and national park boundary trails see less maintenance and can be rougher after bad weather.
-September is typically the best month for trail condition across the network.
+The main valley trails and bike park runs are maintained by the resort and are in good condition through the season.
+High-alpine and national park boundary trails see less maintenance and can be rougher after bad weather.
+September is typically the best month for trail surface quality.